 If used day after day, those powder particles in combination with the absorbed sebum, sweat, specks of dirt, air pollutants, and even chemicals from other hair products create a buildup on the scalp.
 This can put your scalp at risk of developing fungal overgrowth and/or seborrheic dermatitis, both of which can lead to hair loss, bald spots and more problems.
 Seborrheic dermatitis as defined by the Mayo Clinic is a skin condition causing scaly patches, red, inflamed and itchy skin, and stubborn dandruff.

-As you can see, its usage of dry shampoos and not dry shampoos themselves can lead to problems.
+Yes it can, but it’s the incorrect usage of dry shampoos that can lead to dandruff and other problems, and not dry shampoos themselves.
 People often assume dry shampoo will clean your hair when in actual fact, it absorbs excess oils and adds fragrance to your hair.

 More so, scalp irritation is not the only problem that may arise from overusing dry shampoo.
 Applying dry shampoo day in day out, without washing out its buildup can weigh down and weaken hair follicles, eventually disrupting their normal growth cycle.
 This equals bald patches.
 Dried-out hair roots and shafts are another common implication of overusing dry shampoo.
 This is probably due to the alcohol content which many dry shampoos contain.
 Dry hair plus dry shampoo buildup is a sure way to get sticky hair that is more prone to falling off.